crazyyy/wp-framework/wp-content/plugins/post-snippets/readme.txt

 * **Cloud snippet** Save, edit, download, and delete snippets directly on the cloud by using the cloud snippets feature.
 * **Gutenberg Block Editor Support** Gutenberg block types can support any number of built-in core features such as name, icon, description, category and more.
 * **Snippet type** Display the snippet types (PHP, JS, CSS) by adding a column in the snippet listing page.
+* **The Gutenberg editor** integrates source code snippets block to insert and preview selected snippet's code on the front-end without execution.
+* **Elementor editor** adds a post-snippet block for inserting snippets with PHP execution, formatting, shortcode support, and a Post Snippet source block to showcase snippet source code.

 = Technical Documentation =
 To obtain more information, including instructions for plugin installation, we recommend referring to our technical [documentation](https://postsnippets.com/documentation/) page on Post Snippets.
 Additionally, to stay informed about the latest plugin updates, enhancements, and relevant news, you can always visit our [Post Snippets blog.](https://postsnippets.com/blog/)